Digital-Identity-Labs/smee_orgs/README.md

 SmeeOrgs requires [Smee](https://github.com/Digital-Identity-Labs/smee), which has its own unusual requirements, so please make sure you read the documentation for installing Smee before using SmeeOrgs.

+> [!WARNING]
+> Searching for organization logos may cause the low open file limit on Macs to be exceeded.
+Use `ulimit -n 65536` to
+> work around this.

 ## Alternatives and Sources

 I normally list other projects that provide similar functionality but in this case I can't think of any.
-Please tell me if you know of similar projects and I will include them here.
+Please tell me if you know of similar projects and I will include them here!

 ## Documentation